 Erdogan says he hopes France will get rid of Macron "burden" soon

-ANKARA, Dec 4 (Reuters) - Turkish President Tayyip Erdogan said on Friday he hoped France would soon get rid of President Emmanuel Macron, describing him as a burden on France which was enduring dangerous times.
+ANKARA, Dec 4 (Reuters) - Turkey's President Tayyip Erdogan said on Friday he hoped France would soon get rid of President Emmanuel Macron, describing him as a burden on France which was going through dangerous times.

 (Reporting by Tuvan Gumrukcu and Ece Toksabay; Editing by Dominic Evans)